Memory games for kids: why they’re good

-- build your child’s thinking skills, concentration and attention span
+- build thinking skills, concentration and attention span

 - build persistence

-- give your child the chance to try new things without fear of failure.
+- give children the chance to try new things without fear of failure.

 In this memory game, your child tries to remember objects you’ve hidden under a cloth.
-When you reveal the objects at the end of the round, your child gets instant feedback on how well she has remembered.
+When you reveal the objects at the end of the round, your child gets instant feedback on how their remembering.
 It’s rewarding and just a little bit frustrating, which encourages your child to try again.